diputs-sudo/hyperassist/README.md

-# HyperAssist
+# HyperAssist v0.0.3

 **Transparent Hyperparameter Guidance and Log Analysis for Deep Learning**

 HyperAssist is a free, open source tool that helps you configure, debug, and understand your deep learning experiments no cloud, no paywalls, and no hidden magic numbers.

-It analyzes your training logs for common problems, recommends research-backed hyperparameters with clear formulas, and explains every suggestion so you can learn and improve your workflow.
+It analyzes your training logs for common problems, recommends research backed hyperparameters with clear formulas, and explains every suggestion so you can learn and improve your workflow.

 ---